oh-facts/y3k-8/README.md

 Open an issue before you choose to work on it because it is possible I am aware / working on it.
 This isn't needed if we already spoke elsewhere. (however, when doing a pr, explain the thing for documentation's sake).

-All build systems for C/C++ are inreedemably bad.
-This project will never use one.
-I have bat scripts in my root directory to automate things that mean to me but I gitignore them.
+I have bat scripts in my root directory to automate things that hold meaning to me but I gitignore them.
 Feel free to do the same with shell/make/ninja/cmake if you prefer.
-Add them to the gitignore, or don't track them yourself.
+Add them to the gitignore if you're using them.

 Report bugs if you find them.
 Work on them if you want to.
 Make an issue first.